 }

-final object AggregateIterableOps extends java.lang.Object with ScalaObject {
+final object AggregateIterableOps extends java.lang.Object with ScalaObject {And:

 def this(): object implicits.AggregateIterableOps = {